MigMatos/ObeyGDBrowser/README.md

 ### ObeyGDBrowser

-A port of [GDColon](https://github.com/GDColon) original [GDBrowser](https://github.com/GDColon/GDBrowser) code but for GDPS with HTML and PHP!
+A port of [GDColon](https://github.com/GDColon) original [GDBrowser](https://github.com/GDColon/GDBrowser) code but for GDPS with HTML,JS and PHP!
 ![image](https://github.com/MigMatos/ObeyGDBrowser/assets/87149085/a79260b8-186d-44e9-bd98-267ca6dba3a7)

 ## Installation is as simple as uploading a file to your GDPS and opening it with your browser!